faridEsnaashari/twitter/README.md

 ***

 - Status code: 404
-    - description: If the code is invalid, you get a response like this
+    - description: If the the twitt you are looking for is find, you get a response like this
     - body:

         ```javascript